mdavydov/ComputerVisionCourse/hw2023/readme.md

 1. (10 points) Separate text from background and denoise [(images for task 1)](#textimages).

    The segmentation should make all background white and all text black.
-   The algorithm should detect areas with inverted text automatically
+   The algorithm should detect areas with inverted text automatically.
+   The algorithm should handle all 3 images without special adjustment for every image.

 2. (15 points) Estimate number of objects [(images for task 2)](#countimages)

    You can manually adjust segmentation parameters for each image or have one algorithm and get +5 points

-3. (10 points) Separate object from background [(images for task 3)](#objimages)
+3. (15 points) Separate object from background [(images for task 3)](#objimages)

    Adjust parameters of GrabCut algorithm to get the best result and compare to the result of u2Net-p neural network

-4 (60 points) Research of ORB and SIFT feature matching.
+4. (60 points) Research of ORB and SIFT feature matching.
 More info in colab https://colab.research.google.com/drive/1kgS_ULLbmkDD6qNJwOyeR4J7ezy19eWa?usp=sharing

-**Solutions should be available on colab.research.google.com and shared for access using link only**
+**Solutions should be available on colab.research.google.com and shared for public access using link only**

 ## Notes